marcanuy/simpleit.rocks/docs/ruby/jekyll/tutorials/_posts/2017-02-27-how-to-add-bootstrap-4-to-jekyll-the-right-way.md

 ## Overview

-The real power of Bootstrap is to use and redefine its variables in our custom designs, that means, we should not simply add Bootstrap's javascript and CSS stylesheets to use its components, we need to change them and not making all the web look boringly the same.
+One of the keys to use Bootstrap successfully is to be able to use and redefine its variables in our custom designs.
+We should not simply add Bootstrap's javascript and CSS stylesheets to use its components, we need to change them and not making all the web look boringly the same.

-This is a guide to make it easy to use Bootstrap 4 with a Jekyll website and make it easy to customize it using its variables and defining new ones.
+This is a guide to make it easy to use Bootstrap 4 with a Jekyll website and be able to use and customize its variables as well as defining new ones.

 ## Background